-Additional discussions held in regards to the Police Department pertained to the school resource officers, compensation for employees, retirement benefits and the high turnover rate.
+Additional discussions were help in regards to the Police Department pertain to the school resource officers, compensation for employees, retirement benefits and the high turnover rate.

 The committee talked about the deferred capital expenditures for the Police Department and what their recommendations should be this year.